U.S. House Panel Investigates COVID Outbreaks At JBS Meatpacking Plant In Greeley

-GREELEY, Colo.
-(CBS4) – U.S. lawmakers have launched an investigation into worker safety at meatpacking plants during the COVID-19 pandemic, including the JBS plant in Greeley.
+(CBS4) – U.S. lawmakers have launched an investigation into worker safety at meatpacking plants during the COVID-19 pandemic, including the JBS plant in Colorado.
 The House Select Subcommittee on the Coronavirus Crisis is examining employee outbreaks and deaths along with the response from meatpacking companies and the Occupational Safety and Health Administration.

 Since the pandemic began, 465 JBS employees in Greeley have tested positive for COVID-19, according to UFCW Local 7.
 The union reports six UFCW Local 7 members and one JBS employee have died from the virus.